+What’s the difference between an au pair and a nanny?
 You’ve heard of them both, but do you really know the difference between the two?
 Au pairs and nannies might seem similar, which they are.
-However, there are some key differences between the two that must be taken into consideration before determining which one is the right fit for your needs as a family.
+However, before you determine which one is the right fit for your family’s needs, you must consider some key differences between the two.

 There are eight crucial ways in which au pairs and nannies differ: